bbsimonbb/octopus-turbo/README.md

 This turborepo contains:
 - octopus-state-graph, the source of the [npm package](http://www.npmjs.com/package/octopus-state-graph), ready for use in your apps.
 - two sample applications in React and Vue
 - octopus devtools, as a locally hosted popup, which can also be packaged and installed as a Chrome extension.
-Let's you visualize the emergent structure and live state of your running application.
+Visualize the emergent structure and live state of your running application.

 ## Get started
 ```